viamrobotics/docs/docs/services/data-capture.md

 ````

 ## Accessing the Data
-Before being synced to the cloud, the data data for each part of your robot is written to a file within your configured capture_dir.
+Before being synced to the cloud, the data for each part of your robot is written to a file within your configured capture_dir.
 If capture_dir is set to `capture` and you are capturing data from the above arms and camera, the pathspec and data file names are:

 * capture/arm/arm1/{START_TIMESTAMP}
 * capture/arm/arm2/{START_TIMESTAMP}